 Frango da guia – Piri piri chicken

 Frango da Guia is the Algarve dish best known by foreign tourists, the famous “Piri Piri Chicken.
 Frango da Guia is barbecue chicken made in the parish of Guia in Albufeira.
-The first restaurant to cook it and make well known was Ramires restaurant in 1964, by José Carlos Ramires.
+The first restaurant to cook it and make it well known was Ramires Restaurant in 1964 by José Carlos Ramires.
 Mr. Ramires used a recipe originating from the Portuguese African Colonies, making this dish known as Frango da Guia.

 Nowadays, many places cook barbecue chicken similar to Mr. Ramires’, but Guia’s chicken has always been famous.
-Many connoisseurs claim that the best Frango da guia comes from Ramires restaurant and Tiodosio restaurant, both in Guia parish.
+Many connoisseurs claim that the best Frango da guia comes from Ramires and Tiodosio restaurants in Guia parish.

 Although this dish has no roots in the Algarve or Portugal, it is cherished by everyone.
 It is a fast food dish from Portugal that you can eat in a restaurant or take with you and eat anywhere without frills.

 Alentejan pork meat (Carne de porco à Alentejana)

 Alentejan Pork meat is a signature dish in the Algarve that is served in almost all restaurants in the region.
 This dish is made with pork from the Alentejo (hence the dish’s name), clams, and diced french fries.
 The dish is seasoned with garlic, paprika, wine, bay leaf, and coriander.

 Despite being a traditional dish from the Algarve, it can be found in other country regions, such as Alentejo and Lisbon.
 It’s a delicious dish that brings together the best of both worlds, seafood and meat.